Ethorbit/FastDL-Generator/README.md

 # FastDL-Generator
-Generates a FastDL.lua and FastDL files for gmod
+Generates a Fast DL directory with the lua and compressed files

 Usage:
 Drag & drop the directories onto the executable